notthetup/blog/about.md

 I'm Chinmay Pendharkar a developer from Singapore.
 I work with Audio Technologies.

-I write about things  Audio Technolopies, Acoustics, Web Technologies, Security, Embedded Systems and Hardware, and other related topics.
+I write about things  Audio Technologies, Acoustics, Web Technologies, Security, Embedded Systems and Hardware, and other related topics.

 I do write sometimes about Music, and Food as well.